 [email protected] | P 202-333-4009

-Jade is a graduate of Yale Law School, where she defended clients in criminal cases, worked on juvenile resentencing issues, assisted in emergency death penalty litigation, helped draft amicus briefs on legal ethics and ineffective assistance of counsel issues, and represented clients in employment law cases.
+Jade is a graduate of Yale Law School, where she defended clients in criminal cases, assisted in death penalty litigation, and helped draft amicus briefs on legal ethics and ineffective assistance of counsel issues.
 She was a board member of Yale Law Women, the Alliance for Diversity, and the Clinical Student Board.
 Over two summers, Jade worked at the Legal Aid Society in New York City and the Public Defender Service for the District of Columbia.

 Jade is licensed to practice law in the District of Columbia and California.